-Derek Chauvin trial: Judge to question jurors about George Floyd family settlement
+Derek Chauvin trial: Judge dismisses two seated jurors who heard about George Floyd family settlement

 - Chauvin’s attorney has asked the judge to delay the trial and reconsider a change-of-venue motion, arguing news of the $27 million settlement has tainted the jury pool.

-- The seven jurors scheduled to be questioned were seated before the $27 million settlement was announced.
+- The seven jurors questioned were seated before the $27 million settlement was announced.

-- Nine jurors have been seated overall as the court seeks to impanel 12, and up to four alternates.
+- Wednesday’s dismissals reduces the number of seated jurors to seven as the court seeks to impanel 12, and up to four alternates.

 - Prosecutors said 329 people were summoned as potential jurors in the case, a larger than usual pool.